ChuckyOtaku/Hello/README.md

 # Hello
-## Test rep that is used for storing ruby docs.
+## Test rep used for storing ruby docs.
+Working With Gosu library

 Added a handy dandy gosu in ruby template